miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

             - we use it when copying the list of entities for undo/redo (it's not an exact implementation of the pattern though :( ) -- learn more - https://refactoring.guru/design-patterns/memento
+            - very inneficient in terms of memory because it remembers the state of each

         Command
             - Remember an operation (and its parameters) and carry it out sometime later